Smit1963/Spilot/README.md

-# Spilot - Advanced AI Coding Agent for VS Code
+# Spilot - AI Coding Agent for IDEs

 Spilot is a powerful, context-aware AI coding assistant that transforms your VS Code experience into an intelligent development environment.
 Think of it as your own personal Cursor + GitHub Copilot + Debugging Assistant, all rolled into one seamless extension.